CDL Physicals and Drug Testing

 Need more information about the Physical?

-Dr. Eric Carson and Dr. John Hosten are 2014 FMCSA National Registry Certified Medical Examiners, and are qualified to perform CDL/DOT physicals, as well as BAT (Breath Alcohol Testing) and Drug Testing through a split urine collection (in compliance with the DOT employment drug test requirements).
+Dr. Eric Carson is a 2014 FMCSA National Registry Certified Medical Examiner, and is qualified to perform CDL/DOT physicals, as well as BAT (Breath Alcohol Testing) and Drug Testing through a split urine collection (in compliance with the DOT employment drug test requirements).
 Appointments are preferred, and are available 6 days a week.

 TeamCME offers DOT Physicals throughout the nation.
-Dr. Eric Carson and Dr. John Hosten are members of TeamCME where they are regularly updated with industry training.
+Dr. Eric Carson is a member of TeamCME where he is regularly updated with industry training.

 HELPFUL HINTS TO PREPARE FOR YOUR DOT PHYSICAL